cyberbotics/webots-doc/guide/interfacing-webots-to-third-party-software-with-tcp-ip.md

 ### Overview

-Webots offers programming APIs for following languages: C/C++, Java, Python and *MATLAB*<sup>TM</sup>.
+Webots offers programming APIs for the following languages: C/C++, Java, Python and *MATLAB*<sup>TM</sup>.
 It is also possible to interface Webots with other programming languages of software packages, such as *Lisp*<sup>TM</sup>, *LabView*<sup>TM</sup>, etc. Such an interface can be implemented through a